 Would you be brave enough to let your executive management team make decisions on your behalf?
 Because enterprise transformation was at stake, one bold leader created a 40-headed CEO.

-Enterprise transformation is just talk if there’s no implementation.
+Enterprise transformation is just talking if there’s no implementation.
 The vision can inspire for a time.
 Then workbooks, slips of paper with promises made, or letters that participants write to themselves fall to the back of file drawers.
 Lessons learned fade before actual results can be achieved.
-But Breakthrough Performance doesn’t let that happen.
+But breakthrough performance doesn’t let that happen.

 Once our auto-parts client committed to dramatic enterprise-wide changes, they invented new ways and new possibilities for moving with agility and competitive speed.
 The previous CEO led the organization in such a way that middle management waited for his move.
 That mentality stuck even though the leadership had changed.